DanielTakeshi/deep_q_rl/deep_q_rl/results/README.md

 Despite these flaws, this still looks like a good baseline to trian.

-(2) breakout_standard_dqn.csv and breakout_standard_dqn.png are the results file
-and image, respectively, for the baseline DQN, using spragnur's code, with settings consistent with NIPS except for the change to 40000 steps per epoch.
+(2) breakout_standard_dqn.csv and the associated image are for the baseline DQN, using spragnur's code, with settings consistent with NIPS except for the change to 40000 steps per epoch.
 (By doing this change I can make the code run in under a day.)
 This is good for a baseline, though to be REALLY safe, I should run the baseline using my modified version of spragnur's code, except it ignores the human net.

+(3) breakout_11-26-11-19_.csv and the corresopnding files pertain to the revised version of (1) here, they're designed to fix the three issues that prevented full correctness of (1).
+Unfortunately, the results don't seem to be that much better. =(